cdl-geneseo/geneseo-dictionary/B/BAMF.md

 # BAMF

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : BAMF

 Created by  Zachary Arthur, last modified on Nov 24, 2008

 Noun: A bad ass mother fucker; &quot;Wow that guy is a bamf.&quot;